-a.
+- a.
 The Intelligence Program Review Group (IPRG) identifies opportunities to advance the U.S. Government's Intelligence Strategy.
-It evaluates potential program changes from a mission perspective, considers tradeoffs, and forwards issue analyses to the Expanded DRB (EDRB) for consideration.
+It evaluates potential program changes from a mission perspective, considers tradeoffs, and forwards issue analyses to the Expanded SLRG (ESLRG) for consideration. - b.

-b.
 The Director, PA&E and the Executive Director for Intelligence Community Affairs co-chair the IPRG.
 Members include representatives of all Executive Branch organizations that manage or oversee intelligence capabilities.

-9-18.
+9-16.
 Defense Acquisition Board and Joint Requirements Oversight Council a.
 The Defense Acquisition Board (DAB) oversees Defense system acquisition, providing discipline through review of major programs.
 At each milestone in the system's life cycle, the Board assures that programs have met established performance requirements, including program-specific exit criteria.
 As chairman and vice chairman, respectively, the USD (Acquisition, Technology, and Logistics) and Vice Chairman of the Joint Chiefs of Staff (VCJCS) direct the efforts of the DAB.

-b.
+- b.
 The USD (Acquisition, Technology, and Logistics), with the DAB and Joint Requirements Oversight Council (JROC) (below), helps link the acquisition process to planning, programming, and budgeting.
-Serving as a key adviser to the SecDef and DepSecDef, the USD (Acquisition, Technology, and Logistics) participates in all resource decisions affecting the baselines of major acquisition programs, including costs, schedules, and performance.
+Serving as a key adviser to the SecDef and DepSecDef, the USD (Acquisition, Technology, and Logistics) participates in all resource decisions affecting the baselines of major acquisition programs, including costs, schedules, and performance. - c.

-c.
 The VCJCS chairs the Joint Requirements Oversight Council (JROC).
-Through the Joint Warfighting Capability Assessment (JWCA) process and Joint Requirements Board (JRB), the JROC explores new alternatives by assessing joint military warfighting capabilities and requirements posed by the combatant commanders, Services, Joint Staff, and supported Defense agencies.
+Through the Functional Capabilities Boards (FCB) and Joint Requirements Board (JRB), the JROC explores new alternatives by assessing joint military war fighting capabilities and requirements posed by the combatant commanders, Services, Joint Staff, and supported Defense agencies.
 The forum helps forge consensus underlying the Chairman's statutory advice to the SecDef on program and budget proposals.
 The JROC also helps the DAB and USD (Acquisition, Technology, and Logistics) articulate military needs and validate performance goals and program baselines at successive milestones of each DAB program.
-Army PPBES

-Section V Army PPBES
+Section V Army PPBE

-9-19.
+9-17.
 Army's primary resource management system

-The PPBES serves as the Army's primary resource management system.
-A major decisionmaking process, the PPBES interfaces with joint strategic planning and with planning conducted by OSD.
-Linking directly to OSD programming and budgeting, the PPBES develops and maintains the Army portion of the Defense program and budget.
-The PPBES supports Army planning, program development, and budget preparation at all levels of command.
+The PPBE process serves as the Army's primary resource management process.
+A major decision-making process, PPBE interfaces with joint strategic planning and with planning conducted by OSD.
+Linking directly to OSD programming and budgeting, the PPBE process develops and maintains the Army portion of the Defense program and budget.
+PPBE supports Army planning, program development, and budget preparation at all levels of command.
 Similarly supporting program and budget execution, it provides feedback to the planning, programming, and budgeting processes.

-9-20.
-PPBES concept
+9-18.
+PPBE concept